ram-parameswaran/vault-oss-k3s/README.md

 Kubernetes is a grind to learn and can be daunting for newcommers.
 K3s is a lightweight, simple and production-ready implementation of Kubernetes that greatly reduces the complexity and allows you to focus on how the larger parts function and move together.

-## Architecture

-Details of how the repo functions go here

 ## Prerequisites

 - [Multipass](https://multipass.run/)